Capped vs. uncapped budgets

 To drive maximum volume at favorable ROI, many Criteo advertisers set uncapped budgets.
-This enables the Criteo engine to continually learn about each individual user – and which ad placement and content are more likely to make them convert.
+This enables the Criteo engine to continually learn about each shopper and which ad placements and creative are more likely to result in conversion.

-If you have a fixed budget for performance marketing, you can set a monthly or cap using the manage tab on the top of your Criteo dashboard.
+However, if you have a fixed budget for performance marketing, you can set a monthly total or cap in the Budgets tab of the Management Center of your Criteo dashboard.

-Please remember – the Criteo engine will not pace your budget.
-So, if it runs out and you have not set it to renew automatically, your campaign will pause – which could mean you miss out on sales.
+Note that the Criteo engine will not pace your budget.
+So, if it runs out and you have not set it to renew automatically, your campaign will pause, which could mean you miss out on sales.
 The best way to manage your budget is to pace your CPC.

-You may notice that your Criteo invoicing is set to Greenwich Mean Time – while your Criteo dashboard shows Pacific Standard Time.
-You can change your default time zone within the Criteo dashboard.
+You may notice that your Criteo invoicing is set to Greenwhich Mean Time (GMT) – while your Criteo dashboard shows Pacific Standard Time (PST).
+You can change your default time zone using the Criteo dashboard.

-To enable us to monitor attribution, we encourage advertisers to provide us with third party tracking codes to add to the banner.
+To facilitate attribution, we encourage advertisers to provide us with third-party tracking codes to add to the banner.